Skip to content

 Key Principles and Advice

-- Use strong record keeping practices, including paper and electronic filing systems.
+1. Use strong recordkeeping practices, including paper and electronic filing systems.

-- Communicate with all stakeholders including candidates, other jurisdictions and vested community groups, such as those with members who speak a second language and disability groups.
+3. Communicate with all stakeholders, including candidates, other jurisdictions and vested community groups.

 Understanding the Guide